zifangu/nfa/README.md

 # nfa

 nfa.py will read in a text file called nfa.txt and construct a NFA.
 Then it reads in input.txt to determine whether each input strings can be accepted or not by the NFA.
-The result is reflected in output.txt as each line contains the result "acctpt" or "reject" for every line in input.txt.
+The result is reflected in output.txt as each line contains the result "accetpt" or "reject" for every line in input.txt.

 nfa.txt and input.txt files are grouped together.